AI in construction - use cases from practice

 4. occupational safety

 AI systems to improve occupational safety continuously monitor the construction site and detect potential hazards at an early stage.
-Sensors and cameras record safety-relevant data, which is analyzed by algorithms to identify risks and issue warnings.
+Sensors and cameras record safety-relevant data, which is analyzed by algorithms to identify risks and report warnings.

-Some systems use AI-supported cameras to monitor compliance with protective clothing regulations, for example.
-In addition, danger zones can be defined in certain camera systems to monitor people entering.
-Violations are reported in the form of real-time warnings.
+Some systems use AI-supported cameras to monitor compliance with the wearing of protective clothing, for example.
+In addition, some camera systems can define danger zones that are monitored for people entering them.
+Violations are reported in the form of real-time alarms.

-Cranes equipped with intelligent systems can increase efficiency and safety on construction sites.
-These cranes are equipped with crane hooks, for example, which record the weight of the loads and can also identify the lifted object with an integrated camera.
-The data collected can be used to optimize crane utilization and minimize potential safety risks.
-Examples of such technologies are CAD24 and Versatile.
+Cranes equipped with intelligent systems can significantly increase efficiency and safety on construction sites.
+These systems not only record the weight of the loads, but also use integrated cameras to detect which component is being moved.
+The collected data can be used to optimize crane utilization and identify potential safety risks at an early stage.

 Click for an example of recording workflows.

-6. autonomous construction machinery
+7. autonomous construction machinery

 Autonomous construction machines equipped with AI technology can carry out construction tasks independently.
 These machines use sensors, GPS and machine learning to maximize their work volume.